John Albert Bright: Family and education

-As a prominent member of the Society of Friends, John Bright employed Lydia Rous as a teacher for his children.
+As a prominent member of the Religious Society of Friends (Quakers), John Bright employed Lydia Rous as a teacher for his children.
 In time he sent his son to the Quaker Grove House School, in Tottenham, London.
 John Albert later attended University College, London, where he won a prize for experimental physics and gained his B.Sc in 1867.
 In 1883, he married Edith Eckersley Shawcross, the daughter of W T Shawcross from Rochdale.
 They had one son and a daughter.

 Career

 John Albert had no desire to follow in his father’s footsteps and pursue a Parliamentary career, although he did share his Liberal politics and spoke at public meetings, often in support of his father.
 Instead, he went into the family cotton-spinning and manufacturing business and lived largely outside his father’s shadow.

 He did have a public life of his own however.
 He was a Justice of the Peace for Lancashire and for the Borough of Rochdale where he also served on the School Board and the Town Council.

 In November 1890, he chaired a meeting in Rochdale's Duckworth's Hotel, where the Rochdale Photographic Society was founded, and he became the President for the next 12 years.